-This is a recurring column I’m calling “7 Things I’ve Learned So Far,” where writers at any stage of their career can talk about seven things they’ve learned along their writing journey that they wish they knew at the beginning.
-This installment is from memoirist Glen Retief.
+This is a recurring column I’m calling “7 Things I’ve Learned So Far,” where writers (this installment written by Glen Retief, author of THE JACK BANK) at any stage of their career can talk about writing advice and instruction as well as how they possibly got their book agent — by sharing seven things they’ve learned along their writing journey that they wish they knew at the beginning.

 Glen is excited to give away a free copy of his memoir to a random commenter.
 Comment within one week; winners must live in Canada/US to receive the book by mail.
 (Update: Rahma won.)